Towards optimal doubly robust estimation of heterogeneous causal effects: DR-Learner

-The finite-sample bound on the DR-Learner error given in Theorem \ref{thm:drlearner} shows that it can only deviate from the oracle error by at most the product of the mean squared errors of the propensity score and regression estimators, up to constants, thus allowing faster rates for estimating the CATE even when the nuisance estimates converge at slower rates.
+The bound on the DR-Learner error given in Theorem \ref{thm:drlearner} shows that it can only deviate from the oracle error by at most a (smoothed) product of errors in the propensity score and regression estimators, thus allowing faster rates for estimating the CATE even when the nuisance estimates converge at slower rates.
 Importantly the result is agnostic about the methods used, and requires no special tuning or undersmoothing. \\

 Theorem \ref{thm:drlearner} gives a smaller risk bound compared to earlier work. \citet{semenova2017estimation} and \citet{zimmert2019nonparametric} gave a remainder error larger than the product of the nuisance mean squared errors, with oracle efficiency requiring this product to shrink faster than $1/nd$ and $1/(n/h)$ for series and kernel-based second stage regressions, respectively (for $h$ a shrinking bandwidth). \citet{fan2019estimation} assumed the CATE was only as smooth as the individual regression functions, giving a larger oracle risk.
-The results from \citet{foster2019orthogonal} are closest to ours, but their error bounds are not doubly robust, and instead involve $L_4$ errors of all nuisance components. \\
+The results from \citet{foster2019orthogonal} are closest to ours, but as mentioned earlier their error bounds are not doubly robust, and instead involve $L_4$ errors of all nuisance components. \\

 \begin{remark} Several important oracle inequalities for cross-validated selection of estimators exist in the literature \citep{van2003cross, luedtke2016super, diaz2018targeted}.
 These are relevant for cross-validated CATE estimation, but are conceptually different from our Theorem \ref{thm:drlearner}; for example, they use a different oracle.
-Namely, in cross-validated selection the oracle is the best performing among a group of learners, whereas in our setup the oracle is the specified learner $\widehat\E_n$ when it is given access to the true difference $Y^1-Y^0$. \\ \end{remark}
+Namely, in cross-validated selection the oracle is the best performing among a group of learners, whereas in our setup the oracle is the specified learner $\widehat\E_n$ when it is given access to the true pseudo-outcome $\varphi(Z)$. \\ \end{remark}